catalyzeio/paas-faq/local-testing.md

 #### What if I need to use a custom buildpack?

 Set the environment variable `BUILDPACK_URL` and you will be good to go.
+We've used a sample customer buildpack in the example below.
+Please adjust it to whatever specific buildpack you would like to test.
+As a note of caution, please do not use any and all buildpacks out there.
+Please exercise some caution as some buildpacks can be malicious.
+In general, if you don't fully understand all the things in the buildpack, please do not use it.

 ```
 echo "export BUILDPACK_URL=https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt.git" > /tmp/node-js-sample/.env